cdap-guides/cdap-etl-guide/DBTableToCDAPTable/README.rst

 Batch Database Table to CDAP HBase Table Application Configuration
 ==================================================================

-The built-in ``cdap-data-pipeline`` system artifact can be used to create an data pipeline application that reads from a Batch Source and persists it to a Sink.
-In this example, we will read an entire DB table in batch and use a TableSink to write the database table's rows to a CDAP HBase Table.
+The built-in ``cdap-data-pipeline`` system artifact can be used to create a data pipeline application that reads from a Batch Source and persists it to a Sink.
+In this example, we will read an entire database table in batch and use a TableSink to write the database table's rows to a CDAP HBase Table.

 The file `config.json <config.json>`__ contains a sample application configuration that